 For instance, if you want a lesson on your putting, you should always head for an instructor whose area of expertise is putting.
 They’ll have all sorts of equipment and gears to help you to achieve an in-depth putting stroke.

-The Kind of Instructor You Should Be Looking For
+What Kind of Instructor Do You Need?

 Lessons will always make much easier to learn golf as it is one of the most challenging game till date.
 If you don’t allow yourself to learn it well, you will lag behind.